 All of those are valid reasons to start with a partner instead of a hire.

 Hiring is a 6-month commitment minimum.
 Job posting (2 weeks), interviews (2-3 weeks), onboarding (2-4 weeks), ramp-up to full productivity (4-8 weeks).
-If the PPC experiment does not work out, unwinding that hire costs you $15,000-$25,000 in sunk costs and 3-4 months of distraction.
+If the PPC experiment does not work out, unwinding that hire costs you $15,000 to $25,000 in sunk costs and 3-4 months of distraction.

 A partner lets you test the market with $400 and one client.
 Literally.
 Start with your most promising PPC opportunity.
 See how the partnership works.
 Evaluate results after 90 days.
 If the numbers work, add more clients.
 If they do not, you spent $1,200 total and learned a valuable lesson.

 6 of our 14 current agency partners started with exactly one test account.
 "Let us try this with one client and see what happens."
 The average time from first test account to 5+ accounts: 4.5 months.
 They never had to post a job listing, sit through interviews, or hope a new hire worked out.
 They gradually turned up the dial as the results proved themselves.
+Low-risk testing like this is exactly why so many owners land on partnering, and it is one of the most common signs you need a Google Ads partner rather than a payroll line.

 The Mental Shift That Changes Everything